-All staff are experienced and trained in meeting children’s SEN. When needed, specialist training is arranged so that a child’s plan can be delivered.
+All staff are experienced and trained in meeting pupils SEND needs.
+When needed, specialist training is arranged so that a child’s plan can be delivered.

 A Whole School Approach

-At Charnock Hall we have a whole school approach to SEN, it is part of our strategic planning every year.
-The progress of children with SEN is monitored and evaluated; it is on our school development plan and a part of staff performance management.
+At Charnock Hall we have a whole school approach to SEND, it is part of our strategic planning every year.
+The progress of pupils with SEND is monitored and evaluated; it is on our school development plan and a part of staff performance management.

 As part of our whole school approach: